ml1301215/research-math-assistant/README.en.md

 [中文](./README.md) | [English](./README.en.md)

+> "In mathematics you don't understand things.
+You just get used to them."
+>
+> — John von Neumann.

 An AI agent system built for math enthusiasts and researchers to solve research-stage mathematical problems, using a lightweight pipeline: solve -> verify -> self-correct.

 ```text